cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-06/241106_Skeuomorphism.md

 ## Simpler Times
 We tend to think that "Before, things were always better", can that be true in the case of UI design?
 During my user tests, a person I interviewed found the iPhone 5's Settings app to be so uncluttered and simple compared to today's version, that it felt empty.
 It seems that user interfaces have gotten so complicated with time, all while getting flatter visually; "An abstract thing like software was just more easier when everything resembled real world objects".
 Unlocking my iPhone and opening the settings app, I found myself overwhelmed by the amount of settings, colors and texts.
 Although we have so many functionalities because of these OSs age and improvements that came with it, we probably have too much choice and features that we probably don't fully utilize.

-Operating systems became so complex with a multitude of features and functions that creating a new operating system and specific GUI today equals digging your own grave.
+Operating systems became so complex with a multitude of features and functions that creating a new operating system and specific GUI from scratch today equals digging your own grave.

 ## Legacy
-(How does Skeuomorphism's legacy influence today's UI design.)
 We've been through Skeuomorphism and switched to Flat Design because of how cluttered and kitsch everyday user interfaces became, but also because of the explosion of app marketplaces with developers all bringing their apps with their own style and take on skeuomorphism which led to visual saturation.
-Flat Design seemed like a solution, by stripping away all details, textures, 3D effects, and any other visual "pollution".
+Flat Design seemed like a solution to that problem, by stripping away all details, textures, 3D effects, and any other visual "pollution".

 Recently, the resurgence of 3D in UI design really challenged our Flat Design saturation by bringing something new, breaking away from the flat and minimalist looks but maintaining a sense of restraint on exaggeration.

 One attempt at that was Neumorphism, that focused on introducing subtle skeuomorphic elements.
-This style had big problems like having low contrasts and bad clickability detection causing bad reception; this style never made it mainstream.
+This style had big problems like having low contrasts and bad clickability detection causing bad reception; this style never made it mainstream and was just fancy/another good looking concept that is not applicable to real-world usage.

+But this new Glassmorphism or whatever we should call it is interesting.
+It brings back depth to the interfaces, breaking up with flat design principles like flat surfaces, or minimalist icons to cite a few.
+Skeuomorphism as we knew it lives on as this

 Some designers even design UIs that are not made to be functional but are more reinterpretation works of art, devoted to waking emotions and feelings up from people.